harmonicalchemy/modular-emacs/README.md

 file: README.md
 author: Alisha Awen
 created: 2019-010-20
-updated: 2019-011-14
+updated: 2020-005-18
 tags: Emacs, 2020, apps-tools, SysAdmin, HA-ModEmacs, how-to, README
 ---
 <!-- #Emacs #2020 #apps-tools #SysAdmin #HA-ModEmacs #how-to #README -->

 ![Banner](./Docs/media/Modular-Emacs-Github-Banner-v3.png)

-# Org Mode Publishing with Xah Fly Keys - README
+# Version 3.1 (beta) - README

 **[\[Table Of Contents\]](#table-of-contents)**

 ## Introduction:

 **_Welcome to Harmonic Alchemy Modular Emacs_** - V3.1 [Q2 2020] _(Currently in Beta)_.

-This **`org-pub-ops`** branch/fork enables **Xah-Fly-Keys** as well as my **Org Mode book publishing** tweaks.

-**Warning:** Getting used to **`Xah-Fly-Keys`** can take some time...

 **Current Status:**

 - **2020 May 18:** Org Mode has been heavily customized!
 Also some of the Module files were re-organized...
 (In particular `12-Xah-Fly-Keys.el` and `13-key-bindings.el)`...
 Tweaks were added to improve package management as well...

-- In this fork, the optional modules: `09-org-mode-pkg-conf.el`, `12-Xah-Fly-Keys.el`, and `13-key-bindings.el` have been enabled (loaded) i.e., turned on...
-This will make it easier for anyone wishing to try out some of my Org Mode publishing features but it also requires you to learn how to use Xah-Fly-Keys which this fork is heavely invested on for quick operation...
+- In the Master Branch, optional modules are disabled _(see details below)_...
+Not having Xah-Fly-Keys enabled kind of cripples things for me now that I am used to them...
+Going back to the old way is painful!
+It is hard to test my setup using the old C-x and M-x keys etc... %^) Last year at this time I was complaing about the opposite... _(i.e., having to learn Xah-Fly-Keys and using Emacs as a Modal editor like **vi**)_

 - **2020 May 17 - Fancy Org Mode:** This commit adds a bunch of new Org-Mode tweaks...
 I am setting up my Org-Mode based Book Publishing System _(my **pubOps**)_ now...
-There will be some included examples addes to this a bit later...
-The org-mode module is disabled by default...
-To use it you will need to read the docs provided...
-I plan to make a branch (fork) for Org-Mode where you can try this out without having to go in and enable/disable modules etc...
-That will be coming next...
-I will update this doc when that is ready...
-The Blackboard Color Theme was also updated _(to accomodate prettifying Org-Mode)_.
+There will be some included examples added to this a bit later...
+The org-mode module is NOW enabled by default...
+To use it you will need to edit the file: **`09-org-mode-pag-conf.el`** and depending on your OS, (Mac or Linux) change the dummy placeholder path to your REAL **org docs** directory path.
+There are two options allowing you to run this on both MacOS and Linux if you are a multi OS kind of person. :octocat:

+- I created a branch _(fork)_ where you can try out my **Fancy Org Mode PubOps environment** using: **Xah-Fly-Keys** with out without having to go in and enable/disable these modules as instructed further down within this doc...

+- **Note:** I am still working on custom Export options for Modular Emacs Fancy Org Mode...
+But everything else is working nicely now...
+Export features will be forthcomming over the next few months!
+Stay tuned...
+Book publishing time!

+- The **Blackboard** Color Theme was also updated _(to accomodate prettifying Org-Mode)_.
 Also, I am back to using the standard mode line.
 I got tired of **powerline** _(It felt too cluttered and also seemed to have bugs)_...
 Then I tried **smart-mode-line** to see if I could make things look better and simpler...
 I got frustrated with it as well and after mucking around I realized there is nothing wrong with the Emacs standard mode-line and you can tweak it to fit exactly your needs...
 So now that is the new plan...
+I left the old code for both `powerline` and `smart-mode-line` in place _(commented out)_ making it easy for you to enable either of them, if you like them better...
+You can see changes to mode line features in **`02-package-conf.el`**...

-You can see changes to that in **`02-package-conf.el`**...
-Everything else stays pretty much the same as Version 3.0...
+- **_Everything else stays pretty much the same as Version 3.0..._**

 To install Harmonic Alchemy Modular Emacs for the first time, follow this guide _(in a top down fashion)_...
 Do not skip to any of the other install guides until you have the basic default configuration of Modular Emacs installed and running _(without errors)_ in your home directory...

 > **Exception: _Debian and Mac users will have to follow a linked doc that guides you through building and maintaining your own Official GNU Emacs from source first!_** Building from source is tedious, _especially if you are doing it for the first time, you WILL have to try many times before getting all those "twisty little snippets all different", sorted out and resolved._  If you stick to your guns and stay persistant, you will be awesome!
 You will also be in total control of your personal and OFFICIAL build of GNU Emacs, how it works, and what it does!
 Your second build experience will go much more smoothly...
 By the third build the process will become the boring routine of typing a few commands, and then waiting as your machine cranks away a brand new version for you...
 Play **_mind_ sweeper** with your smart spyPhone, or read a book about exploding brain synapses while your computer's busy making free-as-in-liberated Emacs... :trollface:

-Once the above is done, visit the _**optional section headings**_ below to find links to install guides for optional modules you may be interested in trying out...
+Once you have the basics running smoothly, then it will be safe to visit the _**optional section headings**_ below to find links to install guides for optional modules you may be interested in trying out...
 Consult the **[\[Table Of Contents\]](#table-of-contents)** for quick access if you are coming back to this doc later...
-You will see a link to the **Table of Contents** placed approximately one page or half page apart continuing down this document as well for easy quick reference...
+You will see a link to the **Table of Contents** placed approximately one page or half page apart continuing down this document as well for easy quick reference... _(kind of reminds me of the old web days before JavaScript exploded on the scene ;-)_

 > **Warning:** Enabling optional features may require you to remap some of your keys and also change Emacs into a modal editor _(similar to Vi but more Emacs like)_  Read carefully before making that commitment...